barbra091704/Portfolio/README.md

 Hello, Fruit - 2021.3.12f1: Second project i ever made, for a 14 day game jam. this was when i first started to really get into making games.

+Scary Atmosphere Test: I lost the project files but it was just really a test using unitys hdrp, and put together a feel i was going to go for in a project.

 Prop Hunt - 2021.3.17f1: This was made alone and took about 30 days, my first multiplayer game using unity PUN2.
 It wasnt the best coding. but i learned a LOT about networking.
 (The build in the Game Builds is the completed build but i couldnt find the finished project files.)

 Caged2 2022.3.19f1: Prececessor to my original caged project i lost, I was in way over my head, but i made some neat scripts, and an inteligent AI.
 Also networked using PUN2 Had to delete alot of the project to fit it, but kept the scripts.